NatiGhost1/refx-pp-rs/README.md

-this is a modfied fork of ano's refx-pp used as a backup if my dumbass broke my PP system for cheat servers refx-pp-rs is a fork from MaxOhn's [rosu-pp]
+This is a modfied fork of ano's refx-pp used as a backup if my dumbass broke my PP system for cheat servers
+- refx-pp-rs is a fork from MaxOhn's [rosu-pp]

 Using `refx-pp` from other languages than Rust:
 - Python: [refx-pp-py]